Skip to main content

 Along with your other financial goals, you should make a list of what you’re looking for in a mortgage product.
 To start, ask yourself a few questions:

 • Does your monthly budget have room for you to increase your mortgage payment amount?
-(If so, review the monthly prepayment options in the terms and conditions.)
-Increasing the size or frequency of your mortgage payments can help pay down your principal faster, potentially saving thousands of dollars in interest over the course of our mortgage.
+If so, review the monthly prepayment options in the terms and conditions.
+Increasing the size or frequency of your mortgage payments can help you pay down your principal faster, potentially saving thousands of dollars in interest over the course of your mortgage.

 • Do you think you will want to borrow more money from your lender during this next term?
-(If so, you’ll again want to consider the prepayment penalties involved in a refinance, or look at collateral mortgages instead.)
+If you may need to refinance, consider the associated penalties or explore collateral mortgages, which are designed to accommodate future borrowing needs.

 • Is there any chance you’ll be selling your home and/or moving in the next 5 years?
-(If so, you may want a mortgage that is portable or assumable.)
+If so, you may want a mortgage that is portable or assumable to make transitions smoother and potentially save on costs.

 4. Be ready to renew in the last 30 days

 By law, your current lender has to send you a mortgage renewal statement at least 21 days before your term is up, but they will usually mail you a renewal offer for their lowest posted rate that is good for the 30 days before maturity.
 By extending that offer for 30 days, you’re protected from any potential rate increases during that time.
-However, you should have done enough research by now to know whether or not it’s actually the best mortgage rate on the market – and if not, you’re perfectly within your right to try to negotiate!
+At this stage, you should have done enough research to know if your lender’s offer is competitive.
+If it isn’t, don’t hesitate to negotiate.

 5. Make a decision

 Switching providers will require a little more paperwork, but you’ll find that doing so will give you access to better mortgage rates.
 Just be prepared to submit a mortgage application, as the new lender’s qualifying criteria might be different from that of your current lenders.
-There may also be fees involved with making the switch, including an appraisal fee to verify your property’s value ($150-$500), a discharge fee ($5-$395), an assignment fee ($25-$300) and legal fees (up to $1,500).
-Certain mortgage brokers and lenders will offer to pay for some or all of these fees when you bring your mortgage to them but others won’t, so you should be prepared to pay for them with cash.
+Additionally, there may be fees involved with making the switch, such as:

 The knowledge bank